cerplot/luigi/doc/design_and_limitations.rst

 -  Its focus is on batch processing so it's probably less useful for near real-time pipelines or continuously running processes.
--  The assumption is that each task is a sizable chunk of work.
+-  The assumption is that each step is a sizable chunk of work.
    While you can probably schedule a few thousand jobs, it's not meant to scale beyond tens of thousands.
 -  Luigi does not support distribution of execution.